MostafaYA/QC_pipeline/README.md

-   -l, --linksdir         DIR, a directory to create links for the reads (default: linksdir/) -o, --outdir           DIR, an output directory for the snakemake results (default: output/) --run [true, false]    Automatically run snakemake (default: true) --cores                Number of cores to use --kraken2              Path to (Mini)kraken2 DB.
+   -l, --linksdir         DIR, a directory to create links for the reads (default: linksdir/) -o, --outdir           DIR, an output directory for the snakemake results (default: output/) --run [true, false]    Automatically run snakemake (default: true) --cores                Number of cores to use (default: available cpus) --kraken2              Path to (Mini)kraken2 DB.
 You may download ftp://ftp.ccb.jhu.edu/pub/data/kraken2_dbs/minikraken2_v2_8GB_201904_UPDATE.tgz
    -h, --help             This help
 ```